raassh-23/tugas-2-kij-c/README.md

 Path to private key file, required, generate with generate-key-pair.py if needed

 -a AUTHOR, --author AUTHOR
-Author of the signature, optional
+Author of the signature, optional, max 60 characters

 -p PASSPHRASE, --passphrase PASSPHRASE
 Passphrase for the key, optional